BestReviews is reader-supported and may earn an affiliate commission. Details

-Richly detailed 4K UHD resolution.
+Offers richly detailed 4K UHD resolution.
 Simple setup.
-Large collection of smart TV apps.
+Comes with a large collection of smart TV apps.
 Optimized for Blu-Ray players and other HDMI devices.
 Bright picture.
-Reasonable price.
+Comes at a reasonable price.

 Minimal networking and wireless connectivity.